JorisAR/portfolio/content/posts/SmoothVoxelTerrain.md

 ## Isosurface Extraction using Surface Nets

 SDFs are not useful on their own, we need to somehow render them onto the screen.
 A common technique is raymarching, which is essentially a form of raytracing.
 Alternatively isosurface extraction can be used, which are algorithms that aim to generate a polygonal mesh that best approximates the SDF’s implicit surface.
-While the marching cubes algorithm is the most common for this task, I chose to implement surface nets, because it is better suited to mesh between chunks of different level of detail.
+While the marching cubes algorithm is the most common for this task, I chose to implement surface nets, because it is better suited to mesh between chunks of different level of detail, and [fast surface nets implementation exist](https://github.com/bonsairobo/fast-surface-nets-rs).

 {{< figure src="/portfolio/images/SmoothVoxelTerrain/voxelGrid.png" width=100% >}}